 I was standing in our living room, looking outside.
 As

-Mere Baba Muktananda filled the room, walls around my heart, that I didn’t even know existed, fractured and melted away.
+Mere Baba Muktananda filled the room, walls around my heart, which I didn’t even know existed, fractured and melted away.
 The world in front of me became translucent, backlit by a radiance filled with joy.
 Tears rolled down my checks, and I knew not why.
 One thought kept repeating, “It’s so beautiful.”
 It was a giant step forward in my journey toward the truth of who I am and the purpose of existence.
 I am forever grateful for my longing for liberation, and the answer to that longing.

 Pennsylvania, United States